As metro Atlanta mall redevelopments go, the third time, in this case, was not a charm.

 Ralph David Abernathy Boulevard today, with the mall property at right.
 Prusik Group & BRP

-The Prusik Group and BRP Companies' vision for Ralph David Abernathy Boulevard revealed last year.
+The Prusik Group and BRP Companies' vision for Ralph David Abernathy Boulevard revealed in 2022.
 Prusik Group & BRP; via West End Neighborhood Development Inc./FB

 According to the mall’s website, more than 50 tenants continue to operate at the property.
 But Taylor told WABE’s Rose Scott several stores have closed, opting not to renew leases at a mall they assumed would soon be razed.
 That’s left the mall in a weaker position, Taylor said.